Can tides explain the low dark matter density in Fornax?: How likely is the tidal origin of the low dark matter density in Fornax?

-We have so far shown that in $\Lambda{\rm CDM}$ simulations in which baryonic feedback {\it does not} cause core formation, `core-like' densities within $\sim 380$\,pc may be encountered in Fornax-like haloes with eventful tidal histories, that are not always reflected in their inferred orbital pericentre.
-We summarize this result in Fig.~\ref{fig9}, where we show all subhaloes in our simulations that match the Fornax constraint on $V_{\rm circ}(\rm{947~pc})$ from \citet{noproblem,fattahi_tides}.
-For these subhaloes, we show the pericentre, as derived from their present-day motions, and the enclosed density at 380~pc.
-The blue line and shaded bands show the result for Fornax from \citet{heating}.
-It can be seen that values of density within 380~pc compatible with Fornax can be found within 1$\sigma$ at all pericentres.

-In view of our results, we see three main sources of tension with the conclusions of \citet{heating}: {\it i)} the value of the pre-infall $M_{200}$ of Fornax; {\it ii)} the assumed pericentre of Fornax; {\it iii)}~possible numerical effects.
+We have so far shown that in $\Lambda{\rm CDM}$ simulations in which baryonic feedback {\it does not} cause core formation, `core-like' densities may be encountered in Fornax-like haloes with eventful tidal histories which are not always reflected in their inferred orbital pericentres.
+There are four main possible sources of tension between our results and previous works: {\it i)}~high central densities observed for dwarf galaxies with smaller pericentres than Fornax \citep{kaplinghat}; {\it ii)}~the value of the pre-infall mass, $M_{200}$, of Fornax; {\it iii)}~the assumed pericentre of Fornax; {\it iv)}~possible numerical effects.
 We discuss these below.